 1. The plant is genetically modified to include a toxic bacteria so that when a pest eats it, their stomach literally explodes.
 So what happens when we ingest this GM plant/toxin?
 What exactly are the impact and cumulative effect on our guts having done so?
 Given the importance of our gut (flora) on our overall health, I’m not willing to risk ingesting anything designed to interfere with its proper functioning.

-2. Food is genetically modified so it is resistant to the commonly used herbicide in Roundup (a glyco-phosphate based product).
+2. Food is genetically modified so it is resistant to the commonly used herbicide in Roundup (a glyphosate based product).
 This means that crops can be sprayed en-mass without dying.
 So GM crops are typically far more contaminated with glyphosate than conventional crops.
 But not only does the Roundup kill the weeds surrounding the crop but the bacteria, bugs, worms and everything living around the crop.
-At the very least, when we are ingesting food that has been sprayed with glyco-phosphates, our gut (microflora) is adversely impacted.
+At the very least, when we are ingesting food that has been sprayed with glyphosate, our gut (microflora) is adversely impacted.

-At the end of March this year, based on studies by 17 oncologists, the WHO has re-assessed its position on glyphosates and called it a ‘probable’ human carcinogen.
+At the end of March this year, based on studies by 17 oncologists, the WHO has re-assessed its position on glyphosate and called it a ‘probable’ human carcinogen.
 Monsanto is demanding the World Health Organisation retract their ground-breaking report (RoundUp, is the chemical cornerstone of Monsanto’s Genetically Modified empire).
 You can read more about this latest development in GM research here.
 This link also shares a paediatricians concerns re the increase in allergy, poor gut function and the impact of GM on the health of children.

 3. Genetic promoters are injected into the plants to increase the desirable genes, for example, to increase the colour or fruit yield of tomatoes.
 But then when we ingest these plants, are we waking up genes we might not necessarily be wanting activated in our own bodies?
 We cannot deny that rates of cancer are increasing more rapidly than ever before.
 So many questions!